angus42/dancefloor/Readme.md

 ### PaletteSequencePlayer
 This player can play sequences that are stored as frames of indexes into a palette array that stores the used colors.
+The player can also interpolate between two frames (Crossfade).
+A sequence program must opt in for this.

 ### programs.h

 ## Palette sequences
 There is a side project for designing the sequences that can be found [here][Sequencer].
 It stores the sequences as a JSON file.
-The SequencePalletizer tool parses these files and generates a header file with a palette and sequence C array from it.
-A powershell script does this for all sequences in the _Sequences_ folder.
+The _SequencePalletizer_ tool parses these files and generates a header file with a palette and sequence C array from it.
+A PowerShell script does this for all sequences in the _Sequences_ folder.
 The header files must then only be incorporated in the _progams.h_.

+# Backlog

-## Backlog
+## TextPlayer

-### Frame Interpolation
-Helper function to interpolate between two frames (Crossfade).
-A sequence program must opt in for this.

-### Sound-to-Light sensitivity

-This is not supported in the current hardware version.

-### MISC
-LED (Blue) and button for future extension...
+A player that can render any text.
+Text may be send via serial interface and persisted in the internal eeprom.

 # License